f0ckmyduck/Logicism/guiding_principles.md

 * Is logically justifiable with the current understanding of nature (science).
 * Does quantifiably more good than harm to all of humanity.
 (Must be provable through empirical evidence)
-* Has be derivable from and provable with a logical or psychological base.
+* Has to be derivable from and provable with a logical or psychological base.

-## Working principles
+## Tips on working
 #### Optimization is key
 Start from an all encompassing text and then shorten and optimize further until it is easily understood.